Building Industry Fairness Reforms Implementation and Evaluation Panel

 Report findings and recommendations

-The BIF Act was enacted to encourage the building and construction industry to get better at paying subcontractors fairly and on time.
+The Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) was enacted to encourage the building and construction industry to get better at paying subcontractors fairly and on time.
 The Panel found that the BIF Act does a good job of reflecting that goal.
 The Panel identified 20 recommendations to enhance the existing framework and improve security of payment outcomes for the industry.

-The 20 recommendations are grouped in the following three themes:
+The 20 recommendations are grouped in the following 3 themes: